Eskbank House: Steelmaking: the Hoskins era

 During the Great War, Charles Hoskins had realised that he could not successfully compete with BHP's Newcastle works, opened in 1915.
 He therefore devised a plan to construct a new iron and steel works at Port Kembla, after which the Lithgow works would be closed.
-This plan was implemented not by Charles, who died in 1926, but by his sons, who in 1928 joined with UK and Australian interests to establish Australian Iron and Steel Ltd (A.I.S.).
+This plan was implemented not by Charles, who died in 1926, but by his sons, Cecil Hoskins and Arthur Sidney (Sid') Hoskins, who in 1928 joined with UK and Australian interests to establish Australian Iron and Steel Ltd (A.I.S.).
 Charles Hoskins's life at Lithgow is commemorated not only by the Hoskins Memorial Church, endowed in memory of children who had predeceased him, but also in the Lithgow Literary Institute.
 During this time, The Grange did not site idle, although in 1926 Mortlock was transferred to Hoskins' Wattle Street, Sydney, works.
 The house was thereafter occupied by his brother, Valentine (Val) and Val's wife, Norma, who had two children.
 The house was later home to various managers of A.I.S.
 Lithgow collieries, which despite the cessation of all activities at the Lithgow works in December 1931 remained in production.
 The closure of the Lithgow iron and steel works caused lasting bitterness in a city which had hoped to become an Antipodean Birmingham or Pittsburgh.